‘Finding my way out of the empty black hole of spiritual narcissism’

 Unfortunately I ended up dating a spiritual narcissist who used the teachings to emotionally abuse me.
 He then became a teacher after only a few months despite not being Buddhist and not believing in karma.

-I didn’t want to be part of his sick ‘family’, I didn’t want to ‘break the rules’ and I knew that this was an attempt to manipulate me into enabling him to take advantage of women for his own benefit.
+I didn’t want to be part of his sick ‘family’, I didn’t want to ‘break the rules’ and I knew that this was an attempt to hurt me and manipulate me into enabling him to take advantage of vulnerable women at the centre for his own benefit.
 By claiming it was helping his development maybe he thought I might be more likely to enable him taking advantage than if he used sexual reasons.
 I told him to get a therapist instead.
-I knew I was having a healthy reaction to a toxic triangle within a toxic environment, and that I wasn’t mentally unstable, or at least not for good reason.
+I knew I was having a healthy reaction to an abnormal amount of bullshit, and that I wasn’t mentally unstable, or at least not without good reason.
 (This guy was sat on the throne as a teacher of ‘wisdom and compassion’ whilst I read this email.
 See spiritual narcissism and hypocrisy in the NKT).

 After six months living in an ‘ordinary’ house, I ‘cult-hopped’ to Triratna, and have a lot of lovely warm memories there.
 They don’t introduce emptiness teachings to beginners and focus much more on cultivating ‘metta’ and spiritual friendship.
 They also don’t seem to believe that we should be happy all the time, so there is less spiritual bypassing.
 But in the end, I found that people from Triratna still occasionally spoke as if they were on a superior path to the general public, and I didn’t want to hang around with spiritual narcissists anymore, so I did another runner.
 When I read the sexual abuse testimonies (the originals, not the whitewashed perspectives on them) of ‘disciples’ of Sangharakshita I felt sick to the bottom of my stomach.
 How had I gotten drawn in to a world where this was acceptable in the name of ‘teaching’ others about spiritual development?
 Gurus and spiritual guides are just narcissists who are elevated to a God like position by people who are codependent (and other narcissists).
 I had never even wanted a Guru, I just wanted a ‘sangha’.
 But without the Guru, there is no sangha.